ty-jiro/streamerbot-websocket-connector/README.md

 Go to the Streamer.bot settings (Project > Project Settings > General > Streamer.bot > Config) and make sure your settings match your Streamer.bot WebSocket Server (in Streamer.bot).
 If you're leaving everything as default, you don't have to touch this.

 ## Creating a Connection
 Add a StreamerBot node to your scene and extend the script, or create a script and make an autoload.
-Fill out the IP and port of your Streamer.bot WebSocket Server.

 ## Tutorials
 - [How to set up Streamer.bot WebSocket Connector](https://www.patreon.com/posts/116518922)